blocksense-network/blocksense-infra-test/libs/ts/onchain-interactions/README.md

 ### cost-calculations

-Print and log the cost of avg transaction and that of all transactions that would be done in 24h(if we assume 5 min between transactions) on all deployedNetworks
+Print and log the cost of avg transaction, cost for 24h on all deployedNetworks and runway using current balance(if we assume 5 min between transactions)

 `yarn calculate-cost --address <ethereum address>` or just `yarn calculate-cost` if you want to check the cost on the sequencer(0xd756119012CcabBC59910dE0ecEbE406B5b952bE)

 ### unstuck-transaction

-Send an empty transaction with the purpose to remove pending transactions
+Send empty transactions with the purpose of removing all pending transactions for this account on this network

 `yarn unstuck-transaction --address <ethereum address> --providerUrl <url> --privateKey <key>`